samhiatt/mlnd_capstone_project/capstone_report.md

 Sam Hiatt
 Aug 12, 2019

-## I. Definition
+## I. Project Definition

-### Project Overview
+### Overview
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 #### Background

 Many social animals communicate using vocalizations that can give clues to their species as well as to their intent.
-[Spectrograms](https://en.wikipedia.org/wiki/Spectrogram) (or sonograms, visualizations based on sound frequencies) are commonly used for visual representation of audio information and have long been used for studying recordings of animal vocalizations.

-The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak) at the University of Washington in Seattle takes a deep learning approach for classifying recordings of ultrasonic vocalizations of rodents.
+[Spectrograms](https://en.wikipedia.org/wiki/Spectrogram) (also called sonograms, visualizations based on sound frequencies) are commonly used for visual representation of audio information and have long been used for studying recordings of animal vocalizations.
+The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak) at the University of Washington in Seattle uses spectrograms and takes a deep learning approach to classifying recordings of ultrasonic vocalizations of rodents.
 Their publication in Nature, [DeepSqueak: a deep learning-based system for detection and analysis of ultrasonic vocalizations](https://www.nature.com/articles/s41386-018-0303-6), uses this classifier to prove correlations between specific behaviors and types of vocalizations.

 Here we apply we take a similar approach to attempt to predict bird species from digital audio recordings of their vocalizations.
-Using [a crowd-sourced Creative Commons database of audio recordings](https://www.xeno-canto.org/) from around the world, the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset was curated to jumpstart exploration into this space.
-This dataset includes 30 audio samples for each of 91 different avian species common in California and Nevada, USA.
+Using recordings from [Xeno Canto](https://www.xeno-canto.org/), a crowd-sourced Creative Commons database of audio recordings from around the world, the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset was curated to jumpstart exploration into this space.
+This dataset includes 30 varying length audio samples for each of 91 different avian species common in California and Nevada, USA.

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: